TALKS AND WRITING WORKSHOPS

-Also see News and Events for upcoming talks
+Also see News and Events for upcoming talks and writing workshops!

 For the past 20 years I’ve been teaching writing classes and giving workshops and talks on memoir writing, travel writing and creative writing.
 Lately, I’ve been invited to speak to groups about my experience helping our son conquer OCD, mainly, by employing the “gold standard” OCD treatment of cognitive behaviour therapy, and, also, by calling out for help and receiving some unexpected community healing power along the way.